rhpvorderman/wdl-package-specification/draft-1.md

 ### WDL Files

-Any WDL file can be packaged.
-Preferably these WDL files have either:

-- no imports
+#### Reproducibility of imports

+In order to ensure reproducibility `import` statements in the WDL files must be able to guarantee that always the exact same file is imported.

+This is the case for:
-- file imports that reference other files in the package
+- File imports that reference other files in the package.
-- versioned package imports referring a wdl package repository
+- Versioned package imports from a WDL package repository.

-In the case of http imports the packaging utility must choose one of the following actions:
+In any other case the packaging utility must choose one of the following actions:

+- Fail with an error message
-- Download the http imports, include them in the package file and rewrite the import statements.
+- Retrieve the import as it is now and include it in the package, rewriting the import statement in the importing file to refer to the included file.
-- Fail with an error message.
+  This option may only be chosen after explicit user consent.
+(For example by prompt or a command line flag.)